 Then tragedy struck.

-Alaister had a serious accident on a fast downhill slope and had to be flown urgently to Scotland.
-They had barely time to say goodbye, but promised to write.
+Alaister had a serious accident on a fast downhill slope and had to be flown to Scotland.
+They had barely time to say goodbye but promised to write.

 She went back to London, resumed her job and wrote her first letter to Alaister.
 They kept in touch for a while then one day, at Alaister’s suggestion, they stopped corresponding.
 They had gone their separate ways.